 Westray sits at the very edge of the Orkney archipelago and so as a result also sits at the end of a very long wholesale supply chain for fruit and vegetables.

 Currently, produce from the Garden Project arrives in the Westray shops on a Monday and a Thursday/Friday.
-In Pierowall village you can find our produce at WI Rendalls and further afield you can find plenty of yummy produce at Peter Miller’s Shop also known as ‘Skello Shop’ in Rapness.
+In Pierowall village you can find our produce at WI Rendalls or J.C.
+Tullocks and further afield you can find our produce at Peter Miller’s Shop also known as ‘Skello Shop’ in Rapness.

 Running the Food Miles to Food Smiles Project;